juanjogg1987/CorrelatedChainedGPs_ConvolutionProcesses/README.md

 ```

 ## Example 1:
-* **Toy dataset zip_conv1 using a Zero-Inflated Likelihood** The figures shows the Predictive Performance of each of the models based on either LMC, CPM or VIKs.
+* **Toy dataset zip_conv1 using a Zero-Inflated Poisson Likelihood** The figures shows the Predictive Performance of each of the models based on either LMC, CPM or VIKs.
 ![toy1](figs/CCGP_LMC_ZIP1.png)
 ![toy1](figs/CCGP_CPM_ZIP1.png)
 ![toy1](figs/CCGP_VIK_ZIP1.png)
 ## Example 2:
-* **Toy dataset zip_conv2 using a Zero-Inflated Likelihood** The figures shows the Predictive Performance of each of the models based on either LMC, CPM or VIKs.
+* **Toy dataset zip_conv2 using a Zero-Inflated Poisson Likelihood** The figures shows the Predictive Performance of each of the models based on either LMC, CPM or VIKs.
 ![toy2](figs/CCGP_LMC_ZIP2.png)
 ![toy2](figs/CCGP_CPM_ZIP2.png)
 ![toy2](figs/CCGP_VIK_ZIP2.png)